Connecting you to God’s work through Cru

 Reading it again, Ana's eyes widened, and she mentioned her cousins and friends.
 She wanted them to become children of God, too.
 She read the verse a third time and, with tears in her eyes, concluded, "Entonces tenemos mucho trabojo que hacer."
 Translation: "Then we have a lot of work to do."

 Within a few weeks, Ana got to work.
-She invited Maca, a classmate, to activities with Vida Estudiantil (Student Life), the name of Campus Crusade on her campus.
+She invited Maca, a classmate, to activities with Vida Estudiantil (Student Life), the name of Cru on her campus.
 After several invitations, Maca showed up.
 When the meeting ended, one student leader explained to Maca how to become a Christian; she prayed and received Christ.

 Today, Ana is still at work.
 She recently led another classmate to Christ.
 Ana, usually quiet and reserved, lights up when she talks about how Jesus has changed her life.
 "I feel His love in my life," she says.
 "I hope many people know Jesus Christ."